Last updated on May 3rd, 2025 at 11:59 am

 Why did the geographic range for Sargassum expand in 2011?

-Researchers are still assessing various hypotheses about the cause of this first documented extreme event.
-One hypothesis proposes that during the winter of 2009–2010, the winds that typically blow to the east, from the Americas to Europe, strengthened and shifted to the south more dramatically and persistently than any other time in the 1900–2020 record.
+One hypothesis proposes that during the winter of 2009–10, winds that typically blow east from the Americas to Europe, strengthened and shifted south more dramatically and persistently than any other time.

-In addition to changing wind patterns, other hypotheses include a combination of factors, such as the variation in the outflow of major rivers (e.g. Amazon and Orinoco), nutrient (nitrogen and phosphorus) concentration in the oceans, increase in the amount of phosphorus due to saharan dust, water temperature, and river runoffs.
+In addition to changing wind patterns, other hypotheses include other factors, including the outflow of major rivers, nutrient (nitrogen and phosphorus) concentration in the oceans, increases in the amount of phosphorus due to Saharan dust, water temperature, and river runoffs.

-Having established a new population, the Sargassum now aggregates almost every year, starting in January/February in a massive windrow or “belt” north of the Equator, along the region where the trade winds converge.
+Having established a new population, the Sargassum now aggregates almost every year, starting in January/February in a massive belt north of the Equator, along the region where the trade winds converge.

 During the late winter and early spring months, the Sargassum moves northward with the seasonal winds and currents.
 By June, this belt may stretch across the entire central tropical Atlantic.
 Large portions of this algae are then transported into the Caribbean Sea and Gulf of Mexico via the North Equatorial and Caribbean current systems.